Why those battling historic fires had no help until it was too late

 The prison transported 140 prisoners from the Stockton Correctional Facility on buses to sleep in a gymnasium inside the Norton prison.

-About a third of the residents in Wilson evacuated after a fire, which started in Russell County and jumped Highway 70, according to Larry Langerman, the fire chief in Wilson.
+About a third of the residents in Wilson evacuated after a fire that started in Russell County and jumped Highway 70, according to Larry Langerman, the fire chief in Wilson.
 Although it wasn’t one of the biggest fires in the state that day, it was the biggest fire Wilson had ever faced, Langerman said.

 Wilson, like the town of Ashland in Clark County, was saved in large part because the head of the fire hit farmland with green fields that acted as fire breaks.